-WASHINGTON, May 31 (Reuters) - President Donald Trump said he would announce on Thursday his decision whether to keep the United States in a global pact to fight climate change, as a source close to the matter said he was preparing to pull out of the Paris accord.
+WASHINGTON, May 31 (Reuters) - President Donald Trump came under pressure on Wednesday from corporate CEOs, U.S. allies, Democrats and some fellow Republicans to keep the United States in a global pact to fight climate change, while a source close to the matter said Trump was preparing to pull out of the Paris accord.

 A U.S. withdrawal could deepen a rift with U.S. allies.
 The United States would join Syria and Nicaragua as the world's only non-participants in the landmark 195-nation accord agreed upon in Paris in 2015.

 Responding to shouted questions from reporters in the White House Oval Office, Trump declined to say whether he had made up his mind, saying, "You'll find out very soon."

 "I'm hearing from a lot of people, both ways," Trump said as he met with Vietnamese Prime Minister Nguyen Xuan Phuc.
 During his 2016 presidential campaign, Trump blasted the accord, and called global warming a hoax aimed at weakening U.S. industry.

 The source, speaking on condition of anonymity, said Trump was working out terms of the planned withdrawal with U.S. Environmental Protection Agency Administrator Scott Pruitt, an oil industry ally and climate change doubter.

 The pact was the first legally binding global deal to fight climate change.
 Virtually every nation voluntarily committed to steps aimed at curbing global emissions of "greenhouse" gases.
 These include carbon dioxide generated from burning of fossil fuels that scientists blame for a warming planet, sea level rise, droughts and more frequent violent storms.

 The United States committed to reduce its emissions by 26 to 28 percent from 2005 levels by 2025.